Human rights in Ethiopia: Detention centers

 In a 2017 HRCO report, detention centers in Ethiopia came under scrutiny.
-The prisons are overcrowded, for example a prison in Asella has a capacity of 400 people, but held 3000 detainees.
+The prisons are overcrowded, for example a prison in Asella has a capacity of 400 people, but holds 3000 detainees.
 The prisoners were beaten and some killed, like Ayele Beyene in Kilinto who was beaten by guards and then his wounds were ignored which eventually led to his death.
 Once people are placed in the prison system their families have little knowledge of their whereabouts.
 Detainees in some places cannot receive visitors and there is no database or organization to find the location of prisoners.

 In the 2017 HRCO report, the conditions of the Finote Selam Prison in Amhara, the Awash Arba Prison, and Kilinto Prison, were revealed.
 In the Finote Selam Prison the reports indicated the detainees were beaten and tortured, and the Amahara and Oromo ethnicities were given worse treatment than other groups.
 Detainees were also subjected to spend time immersed in latrine pits of human feces.
 In the Awash Arba Prison, they were overcrowded, unfed, beaten, and forced to do manual labor.
 In addition, the detainees spent time outside walking barefoot and sitting in the sun for consecutive days.
 In Kilinto, the prisoners were forced to give confessions at the threat of physical punishment, while being mistreated.

 In 2018, under the new leadership of Prime Minister Abiy Ahmed, the Ethiopian Government closed Jail Ogaden in the Somali Region of Ethiopia.
 Jail Ogaden was operated under the former leader of the Somali Region, Abdi Mohamoud Omar, with many of the imprisoned there without charges against them.
 A Human Rights Watch report indicates that the prisoners were malnourished, beaten, and kept in small confines that promoted rampant disease spread.
 The former head of the prison Shamaahiye Sheikh Farah was arrested in September 2018 for his role in the prison.
 Shamaahiye's most infamous incident of torture was having a month of hunger, where none of the prisoners were allowed to eat.